Skip to main content

 Types of feature toggles

 All feature toggles are not created equal.
-You can divide feature toggles into different types based on how long they are active and their function.
+You can divide feature toggles into four categories based on longevity and function:

 • Release toggles